yfdyh000/jump-to-anchor/README.md

 The icon for this extension as available at [AMO](https://addons.mozilla.org/en-US/firefox/addon/jump-to-anchor/) was obtained from <http://commons.wikimedia.org/wiki/File:Hash-trans.png>
-under the Creative Commons Attribution-Share Alike 3.0 Unported license, but that icon is not bundled in this repository.
+under the Creative Commons Attribution-Share Alike 3.0 Unported license.